dortania/GPU-Buyers-Guide/legacy-gpus/legacy-intel.md

 # Legacy Intel

-## **Sandy Bridge i3/5/7-2XXX**
+## **Sandy Bridge 2XXX**
-### Highest Supported OS: High Sierra(10.13.6)
+### Highest Supported OS: High Sierra (10.13.6)
-### Initial Supported OS: Snow Leopard(10.6)
+### Initial Supported OS: Snow Leopard (10.6)

-Unfortunately, Mojave dropped support for these iGPUs but luckily we can actually get these iGPUs working by using old kexts(though no Metal support so things are a bit iffy).
-I won't link any of the files myself so do be wary when downloading kexts off the internet.
-Intial supported introduced with macOS 10.7 and is not supported by the [Intel framebuffer patch](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271)
+Unfortunately, Mojave dropped support for these iGPUs, but luckily we can actually get these iGPUs working by using old kexts (though no Metal support so things are a bit iffy).
+The [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/348) is the best way to add support for these GPUs.
+However, OCLP is geared towards real Macs and while it will work on Hackintoshes, there is no official support.
+Initial support was introduced with macOS 10.6 and is not supported by the [Intel framebuffer patching guide](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271)

 Supported iGPUs:

-* HD 2000(Can only be used for Quicksync tasks, no full acceleration)
+* HD 2000 (Can only be used for Quick Sync tasks, no full acceleration)
 * HD 3000
 * HD P3000

 Framebuffer

 * AAPL,snb-platform-id (desktop):
   * 0x00030010 (default)
     * 10000300 (hex swapped)
 * AAPL,snb-platform-id (laptop):
   * 0x00010000 (default)
     * 00000100 (hex swapped)